 “We dare to speak, and speak strongly, because we believe that the cry of the poor is also a message of hope, a promise that there can be a better way.” – This Land is Home to Me, a pastoral message from the Catholic Bishops of the Appalachian region

 The mission of the Appalachian Immersion Trip (specifically, West Virginia) is to learn from and serve the Appalachian people through the Catholic community, Nazareth Farm.
 Focused on the Gospel message, Nazareth Farm offers a service-retreat experience, inspired by the four cornerstones of community, simplicity, prayer, and service.
 This trip is an opportunity for the students to explore contemporary Appalachian challenges such as mountain-top removal, natural gas extraction (“fracking”), poverty, hunger and education as well as the incredible work being done by the Appalachian people to resist their exploitation and stand for human dignity.
 During this immersion, students will assist with building porches, installing floors, and working on additional projects needed in the region, while also building meaningful relationships with the community of Doddridge County, WV.

-The focus of this trip will be to create deeper solidarity and relationship with the people of Nicaragua.
+This international trip emphasizes solidarity and building relationships with a community in the Dominican Republic.
 Our group will be working with Bridges to Community, an organization that strives to build a more just and sustainable world through community development.

 Students will work side by side with community members to learn the skills necessary to build a cinder block house, and by the end of the week, they will have built a new home for a family in need, while cultivating meaningful relationships along the way.
 This trip is sure to be a life-changing trip for every participant.